Updated: Apr 29

 I pack minimal, staple, items that can be worn multiple ways to prevent over-packing.
 I also do this to ensure everything fits in my carry-on so I don’t have to check in my luggage if that is my goal.
 I thoroughly hate the feeling of arriving at my destination only to find my luggage did not make it.
 So I try my best if possible to use my carry-on luggage.
 If I know ill be doing some shopping at my destination then I may pack in a bigger suitcase so I’ll have room for my purchases.
 I could also simply buy another suitcase at my destination.
 I maximize my outfits by packing “uniform style”.
 3 to 5 white and black tees, two pair of pants/skirt and a blazer can go a long way and takes up very little space in my suitcase.
 I personally like to use a statement necklace or "made you look" shoes to give my "uniform" an added impact.
 This works perfect for me on work travel as well.
 I don’t want to overthink what I’m wearing.

 I want my focus to be more on the business at hand.

 Work Travel Basics

-I‘m not just speaking of pro-active flight check in, but also in regards to where you’ll be staying.
-Your travel hosts and the conveniences you can expect..or not.
+I‘m not just speaking of a pro-active flight check in, but also in regards to where you’ll be staying.

 Always confirm expectations with your hosts prior to travel; be it the people you’re staying with or the hotel.
 This will help you identify what items you will need to pack as well as what will be provided for you - the essentials.
 This action step definitely helps with packing light and also with planning a reliable and intelligent itinerary for your stay.